-- 1. Consider land use changes to grow the tourism hub at 600 West and 400 South, and connect it to Main Street along the 100 South corridor.
-Consider tourism-based businesses, and more flexible options for homeowners, such as more flexible home occupation ordinances, live/work opportunities, bed and breakfasts and other residence-based businesses. - Maintain flexible zoning that allows for further intensification and infill of the historic core area.
-Consider additional upgrades to existing zoning that promote reinvestment and infill. - Support improvements to existing homes.
+- Consider land use changes to grow the connection between Historic Downtown the Recreation and Arts District along 100 South.
+Consider tourism-based businesses, and more flexible options for homeowners, such as more flexible home occupation ordinances, live/ work opportunities, bed and breakfasts and other residence-based businesses. - 2.
+Consider additional upgrades to existing zoning that promote reinvestment and infill. - 3.
+Support improvements to existing homes.
 Establish and/or identify grants and/or loans for home repairs, façade improvements and efficient, attractive landscaping.
 Work with local business and historic groups to establish a historic home walking tour.
 This will encourage residents to improve and maintain their historic homes. - 4.
-Use dark sky compliant lighting throughout the historic core. - Promote ordinance revisions for infill and flag lots to increase redevelopment potential, where appropriate.
+Use dark sky compliant lighting throughout the historic core. - 5.
+Promote ordinance revisions for infill and flag lots to increase redevelopment potential, where appropriate.

-What Could Streets in the Historic Core Look Like?
+What Could Streets in Central Neighborhoods Look Like?